-The term ‘generation gap’ is thrown about as a reason for almost everything ranging from voting for Trump to not liking pop music But what is this generation gap?
+The term ‘generation gap’ is thrown as a reason for almost everything ranging from voting for Trump to not liking pop music But what is this generation gap?
 Has it always been there?
 How did it come about?
 The generation gap signifies changes in lifestyle, everyday habits and mindsets.

-Till the 1800s it was present yet “a son was most likely to have a lifestyle similar to his father’s” (howstuffworks.com) owing to stagnant conditions without any major innovations.
+Till the 1800s it was present yet “a son was most likely to have a lifestyle similar to his father’s” (howstuffworks.com) owing to stagnant conditions without any significant innovations.
 Yet posy-industrialisation, and through the influence of changes in the medical field, the generation gap became more prominent.
 People lived longer, enjoyed luxuries such as electricity – something their parents might not have had.
-My parents had access to one television channel, namely Doordarshan, in their childhood whereas I, born in a post-liberalisation India, had access to way too many to count.
+My parents had access to one television channel, namely Doordarshan, in their childhood, whereas I, born in a post-liberalisation India, had access to way too many to count.

 As we progress, every subsequent age group also has a generation gap of sorts.
 14-15-year-olds are much more confident and in control of their lives than I was at that age, maybe this is the generation gap or me contrasting them with my lazy, indecisive self.
 Yet the fact remains that someone even 6-7 years older than you would not be able to relate to some of your habits.
 The term ‘generation gap’ has come under usage recently because of the gap between the thinking of the so-called Baby Boomers, those born approximately between 1946 and 1971, and the Millennials.